drorseltzer/doubleuc/readme.md

 ## Features

 - Standard Web Component - based on declarative object.
-- Shipped without any extra code.
+- Shipped without any extra code - invisible footprint.
+- No base class, no imports to bundle.
 - Compatible with all modern browsers - 100% Native.
 - Compatible with all modern frontend frameworks: React, Vue, Angular, Svelte and any other u can think of.
 - Templating with auto attribute/method binding - inline or html file.